woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 CREATE USER sarah WITH PASSWORD 'password';
 ```

+Create a sequence to allow auto-incrementing of the `feature_id` field.

 Then, grant permissions to your users for the table and the sequence
 ```
 GRANT ALL ON TABLE public.objects_table TO tom, john, jane, sarah;
 GRANT ALL ON SEQUENCE public.objects_table_feature_id_seq TO tom, john, jane, sarah;
 ```

-One last Postgres configuration: we'll want to create a trigger.
+Now, each one of the users should be able to go into QGIS and connect to the Postgres database with their credentials.
+We're not done yet though - each time the digitizers draw a polygon, we'll need to propagate the `ingest_time`, `geom`, and `employee_name` fields.
+To do this, add triggers to the database columns.
+You'll need to default the `ingest_time field` to the current time and the `edited_by` field to the digitizer's username.
+QGIS will automatically populate the `geom` column when you insert a feature.

 This trigger will fire after each object is digitized, find the centroid of the polygon, and populate the centroid_geom column with this value.
 The centroid is needed in Part 3, when we want to visualize our objects as points.

 Create the trigger: